 Company efforts to uphold rights inherent to all human beings.
-These rights are all interrelated, as stated in the Universal Declaration of Human Rights.
+These rights are interrelated, as stated in the Universal Declaration of Human Rights.
 This includes the rights to health, non-discrimination, humane treatment and data privacy.

-Our targets and progress
+Our key target and progress

 See the Sustainability Data Summary for all metrics and methodology

 We conduct an internal assessment of our human rights practices every two years.
 In 2020, we completed our fifth global human rights labour review which focuses on the International Labour Organization's (ILO) core themes, including freedom of association and collective bargaining, child labour, discrimination, working hours and wages.
 The digital survey was distributed to the Human Resources representative at more than 100 AstraZeneca sites worldwide.
 We enhanced the survey by adding terminology definitions and three new indicators covering local leadership's awareness of human rights considerations including modern slavery, risk assessment of temporary labour agencies, and mitigation resources.

 Where local gaps to ILO minimum standards are identified, such as maternity leave or grievance procedures, we put in place plans to close those gaps where allowed by relevant national legislation.
 Based on the last report, we have increased paid maternity leave up to the minimum standard of 14 paid weeks in Mexico, Malaysia, Thailand, Saudi Arabia and Egypt.